19 things to see in the City of London in under 3h – free self-guided walking tour

 Carnaby Street, situated in the Soho district of London, is renowned for its vibrant and eclectic atmosphere.

-During Christmas, it undergoes a festive transformation, showcasing unique and eye-catching decorations that reflect its contemporary character.
+During Christmas, it undergoes a festive transformation, showcasing unique decorations that reflect its contemporary character.

 The atmosphere becomes joyful, and the vibrant decorations contribute to the festive spirit, making it an absolute must-visit location during the Christmas season.